The Masters in Political Economy Program will offer the following core courses in the Fall term in Brussels at the Solvay School.

 Mathematical Methods (2 weeks)

-The idea of this course is to give the students a refresher of the basics of mathematics and statistics that they will need for the other courses of their master.
-Professors Bram De Rock and Marjorie Gassner will guide participants through a fast-paced exploration of:
+Description: The idea of this course is to give the students a refresher of the basics of mathematics and statistics that they will need for the other courses of their master.
+The program will kick off with a preparatory non-credit bootcamp in mathematical methods in the second half of August.

 - How to write a proof: basic introduction to logical reasoning